kfsone/amul/README.md

 The text files are as follows:

-`title.txt`
-: Describes general game configuration and then provides the title splash `ranks.txt`
+* `title.txt` : Describes general game configuration and then provides the title splash
-: Lists the ranks players can attain[^2]
+* `ranks.txt` : Lists the ranks players can attain([*2](#footnote-2))
-`sysmsg.txt`
-: Provides the text messages used by the game itself[^3].
+* `sysmsg.txt` : Provides the text messages used by the game itself([*3](#footnote-3)).
-`umsg.txt`
-: For "out-of-band" string literals that would be annoying in the language file `obdesc.txt`
+* `umsg.txt` : For "out-of-band" string literals that would be annoying in the language file
-: Long or frequently-repeated object descriptions (umsg for objects) `objects.txt`
+* `obdesc.txt` : Long or frequently-repeated object descriptions (umsg for objects)
-: Anything that can be used as a noun that is not a player is described here.
+* `objects.txt` : Anything that can be used as a noun that is not a player is described here.
-`rooms.txt`
-: Describes the properties of the locations in the game and their text descriptions.
+* `rooms.txt` : Describes the properties of the locations in the game and their text descriptions.
-`travel.txt`
-: Uses AMULs "c&a" (condition & action) language to describe which verbs take players between rooms or the side-effects they cause
+* `travel.txt` : Uses AMULs "c&a" (condition & action) language to describe which verbs take players between rooms or the side-effects they cause
-`lang.txt`
-: The main "c&a" file where you essentially build the parser that will interpret what players type.
+* `lang.txt` : The main "c&a" file where you essentially build the parser that will interpret what players type.
-`mobiles.txt`
-: Describes NPC attributes that can then be associated with an object to create a "mobile" NPC `syns.txt`
+* `mobiles.txt` : Describes NPC attributes that can then be associated with an object to create a "mobile" NPC
-: I basically copied this name (synonyms), "aliases" would have been much better
+* `syns.txt` : I basically copied this name (synonyms), "aliases" would have been much better

-# Language basics
+## Conventions

 Not going to describe the entire thing here.
 At it's best, AMUL can look a bit like JSON, using key=value pairs to describe things.
 But in most cases the values actually represent a list and the